 Every door style has a center panel that – whether recessed (in other words, flat) or raised – helps achieve the overall look.
 The door panels may be made of solid wood, veneered plywood* or laminated medium density fiberboard, depending on the style you're interested in.

 When considering any door style, the drawers associated with that door will come in a design that complements the overall look.
 The unique design of the decorative outside of the drawer is what we reference as the "drawer front".
-Depending on the door style, the drawer front may be a flat slab of wood, or it may have a detailed design that matches the door.
-You might hear it referenced as a 5-piece drawer – we call it Classic Furniture Drawer.
+Depending on the door style, the drawer front may be a flat slab of wood, or it may have a detailed, 5-piece design that matches the door.

 As you shop for cabinets, you will see the term "overlay".
 With Homecrest, we have traditional overlay and modified full overlay doors.
 So "what is it and why should I care", you ask?
 Think of a cabinet as a box with doors covering it.
 The amount of the box revealed when the door "overlays" the front of it contributes to the overall cost of the cabinet.
 While a "traditional" overlay door shows more of the box, a modified full-overlay door is actually bigger and covers most of the cabinet.

 Now you see them, now you don’t.
 Hinges have a function (which is obvious), and also a form.
 Our concealed hinges are six-way adjustable with 107° degree access, and are available on all products.
 Our fully adjustable, self-closing antique brass furniture hinges open a full 180°, and are available on those door styles with a traditional overlay.
 All of our adjustable, self-closing hinges carry a manufacturer's limited lifetime warranty.